How to Convert Your Best Customers into Brand Loyalists

 4. Understand your core values

-Aligning your company values with those of your customers is a key step towards retaining them and turning them into advocates.
+Aligning your company values with those of your buyers is a key step towards retaining them and turning them into advocates.
 While many businesses believe their values are clear, this is often not the case.
 They need to be defined and communicated through every interaction, so they can work hard to build a connection with your clients.

 5. Humanize your brand